ShuleiLiu/CEC2025_SS_LLMEAIO/README.md

 ### Topics of Interest

 The topics of this special session include, but are not limited to, the following:
-- **Evolutionary Algorithms for industrial optimization** focus on applying evolutionary computation techniques to solve complex optimization problems commonly encountered in industrial domains, such as workflow scheduling, resource allocation, power grid management, energy-efficient system design, route planning, co-optimization of product structures and functional parameters, real-time tuning of parameters in chemical or physical processes.
-These problems often involve multiple objectives, high-dimensional search spaces, and complex constraints that make traditional optimization methods less effective or computationally expensive.
+- **EAs for industrial optimization** focus on applying evolutionary computation techniques to solve complex optimization problems commonly encountered in industrial domains, such as workflow scheduling, resource allocation, power grid management, energy-efficient system design, route planning, co-optimization of product structures and functional parameters, real-time tuning of parameters in chemical or physical processes.
 This will include research in
   - **Data-Driven EAs**: Combining EAs with machine learning models (e.g., surrogate-assisted optimization, reinforcement learning) to improve efficiency.
   - **Knowledge-Driven Methods**: Leveraging domain knowledge to guide search (e.g., dimensionality reduction, heuristic rules).
   - **Adaptive Mechanisms**: Developing self-tuning EAs that adjust parameters dynamically based on problem feedback.
   - **Multi-Task Optimization**: Simultaneously solving related tasks by sharing learned knowledge across problems.
   - **Bilevel Optimization**: Developing efficient bilevel EAs for solving industrial bilevel problems where one problem (upper-level) depends on the solution of another problem (lower-level)
-- **LLM-Enhanced Evolutionary Algorithms**: Developing new algorithms that integrates the capabilities of LLMs with EAs to tackle complex optimization challenges in industrial domains.
+- **LLM-Enhanced EAs**: Developing new algorithms that integrates the capabilities of LLMs with EAs to tackle complex optimization challenges in industrial domains.
 This will include research in
   - **LLM-assisted Black-box Optimization** Enhancing the efficiency and scalability of solving black-box optimization problems by leveraging LLMs for:
     - Interpreting problem descriptions to identify key variables, objectives, and constraints.
     - Guiding the search process by dynamically adjusting evolutionary operators such as mutation and crossover based on contextual insights.